NC-Clear-Path/NC-Clear-Path.github.io/about.md

 ## Want to help?

 If you're interested in helping out, you can contact us via email at nc_clear_path@googlegroups.com, or you can reach out to the team on the [Open NC Slack channel](http://code-for-nc-slack-invitations.herokuapp.com/), which is part of Code for America.
+After joining the Slack group, search the channel list for #nc_clear_path to find us.